Alex Bellos: Career

 Several translations of the book have been published.
 The Italian version, Il meraviglioso mondo dei numeri, won both the €10,000 Galileo Prize for science books and the 2011 Peano Prize for mathematics books.
 In the United States, the book was given the title Here's Looking at Euclid.Alex Through The Looking-Glass: How Life Reflects Numbers and Numbers Reflect Life was published in 2014 and received positive reviews.
 The Daily Telegraph wrote: “If anything, Looking Glass is a better work than Numberland – it feels more immediate, more relevant and more fun.”

 Its US title was The Grapes of Math, about which The New York Times said Bellos was: “a charming and eloquent guide to math’s mysteries…There’s an interesting fact or mathematical obsessive on almost every page.
 And for its witty flourishes, it’s never shallow.
 Bellos doesn’t shrink from delving into equations, which should delight aficionados who relish those kinds of details.”

 Bellos presented the BBC TV series Inside Out Brazil (2003), and also authored the documentary Et Dieu créa…le foot, about football in the Amazon rainforest, which was shown on the National Geographic Channel.
 His short films on the Amazon have appeared on BBC, More4 and Al Jazeera.
 He also appears frequently on the BBC talking about mathematics.
 His Radio 4 documentary Nirvana by Numbers was shortlisted for best radio programme in the 2014 Association of British Science Writers Awards.

+Bellos appeared in the 2023 Christmas University Challenge series as team captain of Oxford's Corpus Christi team, reaching the final, only to be beaten by the Middlesex team.